-Anything your orthodontist attaches to your teeth which moves your teeth or changes the shape of your jaw.
+Anything an orthodontist attaches to your teeth that moves them or changes the shape of your jaw.

-The metal wire that acts as a track to guide your teeth along as they move.
-It is changed periodically throughout treatment as your teeth move to their new positions.
+The metal wire that acts as a track to guide your teeth as they move.
+It is changed periodically throughout treatment as your teeth move to new positions.

-A metal ring that is cemented to your tooth and goes completely around your tooth.
+A metal ring that is cemented to your tooth and goes completely around it.
 Bands provide a way to attach brackets to your teeth.

 The seal created by orthodontic cement that holds your appliances in place.